uchicago-cs/cmsc22000/website/content/syllabus.md

 We curve only to the extent that we may lower the boundaries for one or more letter grades, depending on the distribution of the raw scores.

+### Lab Assignment Regrades

+We sometimes make mistakes, and are happy to review any grading decision on the lab assignments that you feel is unfair or unjustified.
+However, it is also your responsibility to make these requests in a timely manner.
+Requests for regrades must be submitted no later than **one week** after a graded lab assignment is returned to you.
+After that time, we will not consider any requests for regrades, *regardless of whether the regrade request is reasonable and justified*.

 Books
 -----